Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "Still sounds like quite a journey, to use a cliche."

 "Yeah.
-I’ve been worrying after him since he started, so…I guess really since he was fifteen.
+I’ve been worrying after him since he started, so...
+I guess really since he was fifteen.
 Anyway.
-I’m not about to unload on somebody I only just met…" He was about to change topics when Wheeler shook her head.
+I’m not about to unload on somebody I only just met..."
+He was about to change topics when Wheeler shook her head.

 "I found it surprisingly helpful just a bit ago.
 There’s this Gaoian named, uh...
 Gyotin?"